TheOdinProject/curriculum/react/the_react_ecosystem/type_checking_with_proptypes.md

 - Setting up PropTypes.
 - Using common PropTypes features.

+### Important Note on React Version

 <div class="lesson-note lesson-note--critical" markdown="1">

-Note: propTypes and defaultProps are discontinued from React version 19.
+propTypes and defaultProps are discontinued from React version 19.
 Please use React versions lesser than 19 to follow this lesson.

 This can be done by:

 - Setting up Vite as usual

-- Changing the react version in package.json file before running 'npm install'
+- Changing the react version in package.json file before running 'npm install

 - Changing React version:
   "dependencies": {
   "react": "^18.0.0", // Changed to React 18